[sudo-users] su except root

 localhost:~ pottmi$ sudo su - root

-Sorry, user pottmi is not allowed to execute '/usr/bin/su - root' as
+Sorry, user pottmi is not allowed to execute '/usr/bin/su - root' as root on

 localhost:~ pottmi$ sudo su